fargeo/hack-day/_includes/index.md

 ## Goals 💯

 For this hack trip, we are going to be exploring three tracks, each with its own set of goals.
-1. Build a custom mobile application for an existing Arches workflow using Flutter
+1. Build a custom mobile application for the Arches-HER "Site Visit" workflow using Flutter
     - Goals:
         - Deploy a hosted Arches For Science instance in AWS to be used during development
         - Automate deployment and explore Dockerization, Kubernetes, and security concerns (stretch goal)
-        - Build a mobile application using Flutter that recreates the business process of an Arches For Science workflow using the Arches API.
+        - Build a mobile application using Flutter that recreates the business process of the Arches-HER "Site Visit" workflow using the Arches API, including:
+            - Authenticating a user
+            - Starting a new workflow
+            - Pages/forms for each step in the workflow
+        - Implement additional Arches-HER workflows in the same application (stretch goal)
     - Required Software:
         - [Flutter](https://flutter.dev/docs/get-started/install)
     - Reading: